cmap/dockerized_mts/deal/README.md

 ## Deal Module Overview

-Distributes files to make build for each project
+Distributes files to make build for each project (DEAL)

 ## Docker image